What is Cliff Vesting?

 How Vesting Schedules Work

 The process of vesting schedules is locked inside the bubble of irrevocable rights over employer incentives during the duration of the employee’s tenure with the company.
 Vesting rights may include stock or contributions made by the employer to the employee’s retirement plan account or pension plan on a scheduled basis.

 Example (Vesting Schedules)

 This arrangement doesn’t mean that when Joe is fully vested, he will withdraw his amount immediately.
 The contract is subject to regulations regarding withdrawals and other factors.

 Importance of Cliff Vesting

 For a startup company, cliff vesting provides a provision to offer vested benefits to its valuable employees.
 At the same time, the system allows time to vet staff before fully committing them into the system.
 It represents a gesture showing that the company is attaching value to its employees by giving back a token of the profits they’ve labored hard for – a substantial retirement benefit to start a new life or a pension plan to shine a bright sun ray to old age.
 Such a scenario offers irrefutable value to both stakeholders – the company and the employee.

 In the event of stock ownership, however, litigation processes can pose significant challenges in the long run.
-This is true when it comes to a company’s liquidation, compensation, or retirement of some high-value employees.
+This is true when it comes to a company’s liquidation, compensation, or the retirement of some high-value employees.

 Why Cliff Vesting Sometimes Faces Rejection